Bharat9848/notes/elasticSearch.md

 - understanding user intent, so they begin investing in techniques for query classification, semantic query parsing, knowledge graphs, personalization, and other attempts to correctly interpret user queries.
 - Content based- Adjusting boosts, query parameters, and query functions; and otherwise trying to maximize the relevance of the traditional search experience.
 - Signals-boosting algorithms create models that use aggregated signals to boost the rankings of the most important documents for your most popular queries.
-- Collaborative filtering algorithms create models using matrix factorization or similar techniques that use signals to generate recommendations and user profiles to personalize search results for each user.

 - Learning to rank algorithms train ranking classifiers to perform machine-learned ranking based on relevance judgments generated from user-signals-based click models.
 This process learns a set of features and ranking weights that can be applied generally to all queries—even ones that have not been previously seen.
 - **Boolean parsing**: search engines are configured on how to interpret multi word queries with either `AND` or `OR` operator.
 ### User understanding